clarissabachmann/sparkify_churn_events/README.md

 Files
-Sparkify.ipynb: the python notebook containing the investigation mini_sparkify_event_data.json: small subset of the dataset used to train and test the model
+Sparkify.ipynb: the python notebook containing the investigation mini_sparkify_event_data.zip: small subset of the dataset used to train and test the model: the json file had to be compressed to upload to github as the file size was too large, download and unzip to json in order to use the file

 Packages
 ETL packages: packages used to prepare and clean data.
 Also to start the spark session used throughout the investigation